 If you follow even only a few tips, you will be able to save money for sure!
 If you do not know where to start, these are great starting points.

-If you want one more tip, my personal favorite tip is to save money on foreign exchange fees with Revolut.
+And I have also collected five money-saving tips from Swiss bloggers.
+And if you want one more tip, my personal favorite tip is to save money on foreign exchange fees with Revolut.